isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-29-post-Speech by PA's Deputy Chairman Edwin Tong, at the People’s Association Community Seminar 2024.md

 vegetables distributed to residents in need, and also those staying alone at Jurong Central Zone E RN, or a community fridge at Ghim Moh Gardens RC has been very successful.
-These are, again, some very local, maybe even micro examples.</p>
+These are, again, some very local, maybe even micro examples.

-<p>But I encourage all of us to think about this, use these as examples to
-grow the space that we're in, to grow beyond just a grassroots network, and to look at engaging our residents organically, and working with Community Volunteers.
-This overall means that the impact that we can make will be expanded, and the influence therefore that we can have on society, how we shape society, can change.</p>
+51 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; But I encourage all of us to think about this, use these as examples to grow the space that we're in, to grow beyond just a grassroots network, and to look at engaging our residents organically, and working with Community Volunteers.
+This overall means that the impact that we can make will be expanded, and the influence therefore that we can have on society, how we shape society, can change.

-<p>Now my second point about growing micro-communities is to tell you that
-despite working at a very local level, I want you to know that you will not be working alone.
+52 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Now my second point about growing micro-communities is to tell you that despite working at a very local level, I want you to know that you will not be working alone.
 All of your CDs, all of your GCDs, will be tapped into a network of about 10,000 partners that we have built up over the